 Day 5 – Pheriche to Lobuche (5164 m)~4-5 hours of trekking

 Trek from Pheriche to Lobuche is not that steep but high altitude and low oxygen start taking a toll on your body.
 I felt a severe headache and as a safety measure took Diamox – a medicine to diagnose from altitude sickness.
-After a tough hiking for about 4 hours, we reached Lobuche.
+After a tough hike for about 4 hours, we reached Lobuche.

 You make friends all the way on Everest Base Camp Trek